-MFIs, as defined by the European Central Bank, consist of all institutional units included in the central bank (S.121), deposit-taking corporations except the central bank (S1.22) and money market funds (S.123) subsectors.
+As defined by the European Central Bank, these consist of all institutional units included in the central bank (S.121), deposit-taking corporations except the central bank (S1.22) and money market funds (S.123) subsectors.

 The market in which short-term loans are made and short-term securities traded.
 “Short-term” usually applies to periods of under one year but can be longer in some instances.

-The industrial classification used in the European Union.
-Revision 2 is the “Statistical classification of economic activities in the European Community in accordance with Commission Regulation (EC) No. 1893/2006 of 20th December 2006”.
+The industrial classification used in the EU.
+Revision 2 is the “Statistical classification of economic activities in the European Community in accordance with Commission Regulation (EC) No. 1893/2006 of 20 December 2006”.

 After deduction of the consumption of fixed capital.
 Also used in the context of financial accounts and balance sheets to denote, for example, assets less liabilities.

 Output of own account production of goods and services provided free or at prices that are not economically significant.
-Non-market output is produced mainly by the general government and non-profit institutions serving households (NPISH) sectors.
+Non-market output is produced mainly by the general government and NPISH sectors.

-Certain activities may be productive and also legal but are concealed from the authorities for various reasons – for example, to evade taxes or regulation.
-In principle these, as well as economic production that is illegal, are to be included in the accounts but they are by their nature difficult to measure.
+Certain activities that may be productive and also legal but are concealed from the authorities for various reasons, for example, to evade taxes or regulation.
+In principle these, as well as economic production that is illegal, are to be included in the accounts but are by their nature difficult to measure.

 Non-profit institutions serving households (NPISH) (S.15)

-Non-profit institutions serving households (S.15).
-These include bodies such as charities, universities, churches, trade unions, and members’ clubs.Back to table of contents
+These include bodies such as charities, universities, churches, trade unions and members’ clubs.Back to table of contents